test-polsl2/tgc/README.md

 ####Terms of use of TGC

-TGC is in general a free compression program available in source code releas.
-More details can be found out on download page.
+TGC is in general a free compression program available in source code release.

 ####Publications